 OOn September 6th, 2009, the /r/neckbeard subreddit was launched, featuring various image macro jokes about the facial hairstyle.
 On November 2nd, 2010, the viral content site BuzzFeed highlighted a photograph titled “Ultimate Neckbeard” (shown below).

 On December 14th, 2011, MMO Champion Forums member Chunkyman posted a thread asking why neckbeards were stigmatized online, which received over 100 responses within 24 hours.
 On December 28th, 2012, Redditor wildsportsbets submitted a photograph of a man with a gray neckbeard to the /r/WTF subreddit (shown below).
 Within three months, the post garnered upwards of 24,000 up votes and 1,000 comments.

-Neckbeards are commonly associated with men who wear the fedora felt hat as a fashion accessory, which is often mocked online for being worn by men without poor sense of style.
+Neckbeards are commonly associated with men who wear the fedora felt hat as a fashion accessory, which is often mocked online for being worn by men with poor sense of style.